OfFalse/ae-top-trumps/README.md

 ## Project Roadmap and Scope Definition

-The project adhered to a rigorous timeline, prioritising both core functionality and Non-Functional Requirements (NFRs).
+The project adhered to a timeline, prioritising both core functionality and several Non-Functional Requirements (NFRs).

 The project scope is strictly defined as a **UI-only application**.
 The focus is placed intensely on client-side state management, input validation, component rendering, and rigorous NFR compliance.
-Backend integration is limited to demonstrating readiness via a **mocked API call** for the skill list.
+Backend integration is limited to fetching industry standard skill labels via an **API call** for the skill list.
 Crucially, the application is **stateless**, meaning data is not persisted after the browser session.

 ## ![project_plan_drawio](./assets/AE-Wireframe-Project%20Plan.drawio.png)